vladimirs-git/cisco-acl/README.md

 ## class AceGroup

-Group of ACE (Access Control Entry).
+Group of ACEs.
 Useful for sorting ACL entries with frozen sections within which the sequence does not change.

-### Params
+### Parameters

     Param          Default  Description
     =============  =======  ========================================================================
-    items                   List of ACE (strings or Ace objects). platform        "ios"   Supported platforms: Cisco IOS - "ios", Cisco NX-OS - "cnx". note                    Object description (used only in object). items                   List of ACE (strings or Ace objects).
+    items                   List of ACE (strings or Ace objects). platform        "ios"   Supported platforms: Cisco IOS - "ios", Cisco NX-OS - "cnx". note                    Object description (can be used for ACEs sorting). items                   List of ACE (strings or Ace objects).
 By default parsed from line.

 ```python